 If you see flower buds forming before you want them to, decrease the temperature and increase the number of dark hours to slow them down.

-Once you begin to see flower buds forming, you can return to normal Christmas Cactus care.
-Gradually increasing the number of light exposure hours and amount of water will make this transition easier on your plants.
 I increase the daylight exposure by 1 hour a day when I see the tips of buds forming.
 When the dark hours are down to 8, you can put the Christmas Cactus in the place you want it to be displayed for the holiday show.

 Why Your Christmas Cactus Drop Its Buds